tallhamer/MapApp/README.md

 </span>

 MapRT data for the currently active Patient Context can be retrieved from the MapRT API by clicking the *Fetch Data* button.
-The Medical Record Number from the active Patient Context will be used to query the MapRT API and retrieve not only the patient-specific surfaces but also the room / machine geometries available for clearance map generation.
-When the surface calls are completed the MapRT surface meshes that are returned are cached for visual display within the DICOM reference coordinate system.
+The MRN from the active Patient Context will be used to query the MapRT API and retrieve not only the patient-specific surfaces but also the room / machine geometries available for clearance map generation.
+When the surface calls are completed, the MapRT surface meshes that are returned are cached for visual display within the 3D view using the DICOM coordinate system.

 >**Note:** The MapApp converts all coordinates to the native DICOM coordinate system of IEC-61217.
 All corrections to
 >MapRT surfaces and visual verification of the registration between MapRT and your DICOM structures take place in this